JLobato93/weather/README.md

 In the frontend and the backend folder you can find instructions on how to run the application locally.

-To see a demo you can visit the application at https://weather.jeffreylobato.com or at https://weather-app-jl.web.app/
+To see a demo you can visit the application at https://weather.jeffreylobato.com